Passlock roadmap

 Client libraries

 Section titled “Client libraries”Passlock is designed to be language and framework agnostic.
 We support any backend capable of making REST calls.
-Our client library works with most, if not all frontend and fullstack frameworks.
+Our browser library works with most, if not all frontend and fullstack frameworks.

 To make life easier for developers, we’ll be adding some lightweight framework specific libraries over the coming months.
 However, we are very clear that the core framework itself will always remain framework agnostic.